There will most definitely come a time when a pool’s water needs to be drained either for pool closing, repairs, replaster, or vinyl replacement.

 Check the Weather

-This isn’t as important if you are doing a partial drain below the skimmer.
-However, if you are fully removing all the water in the pool, the weather can play a big role when you can and can’t drain.
+This isn’t as important if you’re partially draining below the skimmer.
+However, when fully removing all the water in the pool, the weather can play a big role for when you can and can’t drain.

 Ideally, you should only drain when the weather is about 85°F or lower.